hyperledger/besu-docs/docs/HowTo/Monitor/Logging.md

 Hyperledger Besu uses Log4J2 for logging.
 There are two methods to configure logging behavior:

-* Basic - changes the log level.
+* [Basic](#basic-log-level-setting) - changes the log level.
-* Advanced - configures the output and format of the logs.
+* [Advanced](#advanced-custom-logging) - configures the output and format of the logs.

-!!!note
-    For most use-cases, the basic method provides sufficient configurability.
+The Besu Quickstart provides an [example implementation using Elastic Stack](Elastic-Stack.md) (also known as ELK) for log management.

 ## Basic log level setting

 Use the [`--logging`](../../Reference/CLI/CLI-Syntax.md#logging) command line option to specify the logging verbosity.
 The [`--logging`](../../Reference/CLI/CLI-Syntax.md#logging) option changes the volume of events displayed in the log.
 Valid log levels are `OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`, `ALL`.
 The default level is `INFO`.

+For most use-cases, the basic method provides sufficient configurability.

 !!! tip
     Use the [`admin_changeLogLevel`](../../Reference/API-Methods.md#admin_changeloglevel) API method